Tamayo: The New York Years

 The exhibition brings together fifty of Tamayo’s finest artworks and offers a unique opportunity to trace his artistic development—from his urban-themed paintings depicting the modern sights of the city to the dream-like canvases that show an artist eager to propel Mexican art in new directions.
 Tamayo, like many artists during this period, was deeply impressed by the art of Pablo Picasso, whose influence permeates the work of the avant-garde artists in Europe and the American modernists who followed.
 Tamayo’s approach to the figure became more fractured, schematic, and abstract as he internalized the lessons of Picasso’s art.
 Tamayo shared common interests with younger American artists including Jackson Pollock and Adolph Gottlieb, who were drawn to indigenous art, mythical themes, and increasingly non-representational imagery.
 These artists all grappled with the anxieties of World War II as well.
 Tamayo’s fierce and symbolic animal paintings and artworks evoking celestial themes from the 1940s are a special focus of the exhibition.
 As Tamayo’s stature rose in the mid-1940s, so did his following among artists and critics who supported a modern art movement centered in New York and the Americas rather than Europe.
 Tamayo: The New York Years shows Tamayo at the center of this shift in the history of twentieth-century art.

 The exhibition is organized by E. Carmen Ramos, curator of Latino art.
 A catalogue, written by Ramos, will accompany the show.
-Tamayo: The New York Years will travel to other venues.
+Tamayo: The New York Years will travel to one additional venue.
 The exhibition is the latest in a series of projects at SAAM that illuminate the global nature of art.

 Read E. Carmen Ramos' journal on our blog Eye Level as she travels to Mexico to research Tamayo's art and life.

-Tamayo: The New York Years is organized by the Smithsonian American Art Museum with generous support from The Robert S. Firestone Foundation, The Wolf Kahn and Emily Mason Foundation, the William R. Kenan Jr. Endowment Fund, and The Sara Roby Foundation.
+Tamayo: The New York Years is organized by the Smithsonian American Art Museum with generous support from Mrs. J. Todd Figi, The Robert S. Firestone Foundation, The Wolf Kahn and Emily Mason Foundation, the William R. Kenan Jr. Endowment Fund, and The Sara Roby Foundation.